murffious/FullStackMastery-Resources/README.md

 http://www.businessinsider.com/highest-paying-jobs-in-america-2017-3/#-13
 Of course docotrs are highest paid and as well know have the most schooling.

+GET THAT EMAIL I SENT O MYSELF it manly talk sbaout what ot do when i am done back edn small functions do jobs for unqie data as well like the front end principle.

 Go through notes.
 1. 2 different courses or more you learn tons from different perspectives